Technical Resources for Remote Teaching

 Looking for support with something else?
 Contact IT’s Educational Technology group through the Service Desk at firstname.lastname@example.org or 503-768-7225.

 Make sure you can access your LC Gmail account on your phone or on the web.
-Gmail works well on smartphones, tablets, and in web browsers.
+Gmail works well on smartphones, tablets, and web browsers.
 If you are borrowing a computer, make sure to follow security best practices.
 See the LC Email Info page for information on your LC email account.

 Class Google Group